 How Long Does LSD Stay In Your System?

 Every wonder how long LSD stays in your system?
 Despite popular belief, LSD doesn’t stay in your spinal cord forever.
 Out of all the myths about LSD out there, this one may be the strangest.
-Never has there ever been a drug that stays in your body forever.
+Never has there ever been a drug that stays in your body forever and most drug detection times are short.
 Chemicals that stick around for a long time, like cannabinoids, are fat soluble.
 Anything water soluble, like most drugs including LSD, leaves the body very quickly.

 Though I wouldn’t try it, you could literally be tripping your head off one day and pass a drug test with flying colors the next, as long as you didn’t smoke any weed.
 LSD has a half-life of around three to four hours.
 That means from when you’re peaking it takes around three hours for you to metabolize half of that.
 Drug metabolism varies from substance to substance; a substance with a short half-life may stick around in your body for a while, depending on the nature of its metabolites.
 If the metabolite is fat-soluble, it will take longer to be completely eliminated.
 In the case of LSD, all of its metabolites are water-soluble, added to the fact that its active dose is very small, on the order of micrograms or millionths of a gram.

 The spinal cord myth must have started with the appearance of flashbacks.
 Flashbacks are described as fleeting hallucinations and sensations reminiscent of the trip, and are reported to happen sporadically for years after the trip.
 It’s hard to gather good evidence about how many LSD-users suffer from these flashbacks, but they may just be another Drug War myth.
 I know some people that have tripped upwards of 200 times and they’ve never had a flashback.